 Anatomy and Biology ClubClub Advisor: Jennifer BenstockDescription: Anatomy and Biology club is a perfect chance for any students interested in life sciences to learn more with a hands-on approach.
 The club will offer many different opportunities for research, dissections, exciting labs and field trips to research centers and hospitals.

-Meets: Wednesdays after school.
+Meets: Wednesdays after school at 3 pm via Google Meet or Ms. Benstock's classroom.
 We hope to see you here!

 Club Advisor: Scott Smith

-Description: Any students interested in participating in Art Club/Open Studios are welcome to show up on Tuesdays after school from 2:45 - 3:45 in Room A200.
+Description: Any students interested in participating in Art Club/Open Studios are welcome to join.
 Activities include: Drawing, Painting, Ceramics, and Sculpture.
-Come check it out and have some fun!Starts: September 7
+Come check it out and have some fun!Meets: Tuesdays from 2:45 - 3:45pm in Room A200

 Ashland High School TheaterClub Advisor: David Harrington